 About the Diplomacy Competition

 The Diplomacy Competition is an online Model UN, run throughout the year in four rounds.
 It aims to develop a different skillset from our typical Model UN conferences, and allows for continued engagement throughout the year.
-The competition is open to all high school students in New Zealand in teams of 3 – 4 from the same school.
+The competition is open to all students in New Zealand in teams of 3 – 4 from the same school.
 Best of all, it’s entirely free!

 The Competition takes place over four rounds, each divided into phases.
 Each Team will be randomly assigned a country and given a Briefing paper and Resolution on a particular topic.
 You will use these resources to research and produce a Position Paper, as well as to amend the Resolution.
 Afterwards, you will have the opportunity to read other Teams’ Position Papers, comment on them, and then revise your own Position Paper.
 Both external facilitators and other teams will mark each Position Paper.

 The Diplomacy Competition is piloting a tertiary round this year, with more information available via the “tertiary competition” link in the navigation bar.

 Visit our website at diplomacy.unyouth.org.nz for more information about the Competition.

 Technology provides us with a greater ability to engage with our education programme at any time, allowing flexibility around the availability of participants.
 We want to take advantage of technology’s levelling effect and use it as an educational tool to support the collective development of students in an online environment.
 By tapping into the benefits of modern technology, we hope to make Model United Nations a more frequent activity that students can be involved in regularly and all year round.